pcaversaccio/snekmate/CONTRIBUTING.md

 🙏 Thank you so much for your help in improving the project and pushing 🐍Vyper's long-term success!
 Many folks will be grateful to you.
 We are so glad to have you!

 There are many ways to get involved at every level.
-It doesn't matter if you have just started with 🐍Vyper or are the most experienced expert, we can use your help.
+It does not matter if you have just started with 🐍Vyper or are the most experienced expert, we can use your help.

 **No contribution is too small and all contributions are highly appreciated.**